eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 includes all memory chunks used for the data transmission which may still be held by the application.

-We now briefly define the main entities of an iceoryx system which were already used in the example above.
+We now briefly define the main entities of an iceoryx system which were partially already used in the example above.

 ## RouDi